For the complete documentation index, see llms.txt. This page is also available as Markdown.

 replay(...)

 Replays historical market data messages for given replay arguments in exchange-native format.
-Historical market data is fetched in parallel from the Tardis.dev HTTP API, cached locally on disk and returned as an async generator.
+Historical market data is fetched in parallel from the Tardis.dev HTTP API, cached locally on disk in compressed format and returned as an async generator.

 from_date and to_date accept either ISO date strings or Python datetime values.
 Naive datetimes are treated as UTC.